arialdomartini/ace-jump-mode-wiki/Home.md

 ## What's this project?
-It is a minor mode for Emacs, enabling fast cursor-moving in current view.
+It is a minor mode for Emacs, enabling fast/direct cursor-moving in current view.

 ## Where does minor mode come from ?

-  When I first use EasyMotion plugin in vim.
+  I firstly see suck kind of moving style is in a vim plugin called EasyMotion.
 It really attract me a lot.
-EasyMotion is a insteresting plugin in vim.
 EasyMotion provides a much simpler way to use some motions in vim.
 It takes the <number> out of <number>w or <number>f{char} by highlighting all possible choices and allowing you to press one key to jump directly to the target.
 So I decide to write one for Emacs.

-## What's ace-jump-mode ?

-  ace-jump-mode is an Emacs version of the motion style in EasyMotion.
-EasyMotion mode is not the first one which uses such motion style.
-So, I must thank to :
+So I must thank to :

   Bartlomiej P.    for his PreciseJump

   Kim Silkebækken  for his EasyMotion

+## What's ace-jump-mode ?

+  ace-jump-mode is an fast/direct cursor location minor mode.
+It will create the N-Branch search tree internal and marks all the possible position with predefined keys in current view.
+Allowing you to move to the character/word/line almost directly.

-## Do you implement everything from EasyMotion ?
+## What do you implement now ?

-  No, and I don't want to make ace-jump exactly the same as EasyMotion in vim.
-I think the moving style itself is really cool, so I rewrite it in emacs.
-But I do not mean to copy everything.
+  I do not implement everything from EasyMotion.
+Because I what to make AceJump as simple as possible, and you don’t even need to spend more than 2 minutes to learn how to use it.
+So now, there is only three sub-mode, which can help you to quick move to a specific character , word and (non-empty) line.
+Enjoy it~

-  If you have any cool suggestion, feel free to tell me at any time.
+Of course, if you have any cool suggestion, feel free to tell me at anytime.
 I will put that to top of my TODO list :D

-## How to start it?
+## How to install it?

 Add the following code to your init file, of course you can select the key which you prefer to.